Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Well-posedness for Smoluchowski dynamics

-\end{definition} \begin{remark} It is well-known that Grey's condition gives a necessary and sufficient condition under which solutions to \eqref{e:back1} have finite-time blow-up, backward in time.
-We also mention that Bertoin and LeGall~\cite{BLG06} use the term \emph{Condition E} to describe Grey's condition. \end{remark}
+\begin{remark} It is well known that Grey's condition gives a necessary and sufficient condition under which solutions to \eqref{e:back1} have finite-time blow-up, backward in time.
+We also mention that Bertoin and Le Gall~\cite{BLG06} use the term \emph {Condition~E} to describe Grey's condition. \end{remark}

-\begin{proposition} Let $\Phi$ be the unique solution of the initial value problem~\eqref{IVPphi}, where $\Psi\colon \rplus \to \R$ is any branching mechanism of the form~\eqref{eqnPsiRep}.
-Then, for each fixed $t \geq 0$, the map $\Phi(t, \cdot ) : \rplus \to \rplus$ is a Bernstein function.
+\begin{proposition} Let $\Phi$ be the unique solution of the initial value problem~\eqref {IVPphi}, where $\Psi\colon\rplus\to\R$ is any branching mechanism of the form~\eqref{eqnPsiRep}.
+Then, for each fixed $t \geq0$, the map $\Phi(t, \cdot) \dvtx\rplus \to \rplus$ is a Bernstein function.
 More precisely,